 Sarah: I made just over 100k this year and am projected to double that in 2014.

 Cynthia: The beauty of the work I do is that my income is only limited by how much I’m willing to create.
 And since I love what I do, I am willing to create A LOT.
 I earn a very comfortable six-figure living from my online business.
 I also continue to own and invest in real estate because I believe it’s one of the best ways to build lasting wealth.

 What types of marketing strategies work best for you?

-Traci: The secret to my success for sure is mindset.
-It doesn’t matter how hard something is, if I’m determined I’m going to make it happen.
+Traci: The secret to my success for sure is my mindset.
+It doesn’t matter how hard something is if I’m determined I’m going to make it happen.
 I truly believe that the real battle begins in the mind.
 If you believe you can do something, you are 50% of the way there.
 The remaining 50% is action!
 I’m also “naïve to failure.”
-I know it exist and am not afraid to confront it from time to time.
-I get that it’s part of life’s lesson plan.
+I know it exists and I am not afraid to confront it from time to time.
+I get that it is part of life’s lesson plan.
 You have to fail in order to learn and ultimately succeed.

 Cynthia: I teach my secret all the time:

 - My work is perfectly aligned with my truth, passion, and purpose.

 - I genuinely care about my clients and want to see them succeed.